vert1c4l/June_SECDSM_CTF/README.md

 ### Step 5
 Tried throwing the output into [CyberChef](https://gchq.github.io/CyberChef/), nothing tangible is returned.
-Magic didn't give me anything either.
 Could it be something else?
 Does this exist somewhere else on the internets?

 ### Step 6
 Ran a search for 'C3F0B5E5CD487A099FE6869A906CEDC4' via Google, which gave me back an interesting result from the site md5hashing[.]net.
 Well, that makes sense.
 32 characters, looks like hex.
-Let's throw it at [Crackstation](https://crackstation.net/) and see if it's already been solved.
+Ok, let's throw it in [Crackstation](https://crackstation.net/) and see if it's already been solved.
 I wonder what it might say...
 ![image](https://user-images.githubusercontent.com/101227395/171735964-fcbdcfbc-20ff-4953-a74e-d32abb1b2a14.png)

 ![throwing-phone](https://user-images.githubusercontent.com/101227395/171748159-024d93c3-1351-48e7-b8c1-f9892eff376a.gif)

 ### Step 7... or Step 2 Part 2?
 At this point, I took a break and happened to dilly dally in the SecDSM Discord channel (*cough* which you can join here: https://discord.com/invite/aqcDKzVYw3 *cough*).
-Got a tip off that the image may not be it's cracked up to be.
-Someone is running Strings against the image?
+Got a tip off that the image may not be all it's cracked up to be.
+Someone is running `atrings` against the image?
 Well why would you do that...

-Using the fantastic site https://aperisolve.fr/, I uploaded the original image to see what kind of shenanigans that _@ArchMafia_ might be up to.
-Enabling all of the options other then *'I've got a password!'*, I saw something reallllllyyyy interesting in the strings output: ***prettycolors.png***.
+Using the fantastic site https://aperisolve.fr/, I uploaded the punch card image to see what kind of shenanigans that _@ArchMafia_ might be up to.
+Enabling all of the options other than *'I've got a password!'*, I saw something reallllllyyyy interesting at the bottom of the strings output: ***prettycolors.png***.
 Is this a **STEGO CHALLENGE?!**  Dope!

 ### Step 8
 Thanks to aperisolve doing all of the heavy lifting for me, I was able to extract another image: